Tesla (NASDAQ: TSLA) debt to equity ratio measures the debt leverage of the company with respect to equity.

 Again, a similar trend is observed for Tesla’s total liabilities to equity ratio.

-However, this ratio has since declined and reached only 0.8X in 2Q 2022, the lowest figure the company has ever seen.
+However, this ratio has since declined and reached only 0.8X as of 4Q 2022, the lowest figure the company has ever seen.

 At this ratio, Tesla has a balanced debt structure at $0.80 dollars of total liabilities to $1.00 dollars of equity.